 Nonetheless, if society shall improve, it may be useful to invent (and enforce) new norms.
 What's a good way to go about that?

 Ideally, I think people discuss new norms with each other before starting to enforce them.
 Bring them up at town hall.
-Write a thoughtful essay and get people to critique it or highlight
+Write a thoughtful essay and get people to critique it or discuss potential improvements.

 But often, norm-conflict comes up suddenly and confusingly.
 Someone violates what you thought was a foundational norm of your social circle, and you casually say “hey, you just did X”.
 And they’re like “yeah?” and you’re flabbergasted that they’re just casually violating what you assumed was an obvious pillar of society.